 Because of this connection with Good360, our foster youth are able to get beauty supplies and toiletries when needed.

-As you can see from one of our college youth, this is why it is crucial that we reach out to stores and the community to make sure their is ample supply WHEN a youth is in need.
-Any official State worker that has a youth in college aging or aged out and in need can arrange to pickup items at our Westchester location.
+As you can see from one of our college youth, this is why it is crucial that we reach out to stores and the community to make sure there is ample supply WHEN a youth is in need.
+Any official State worker that has youth in college aging or aged out and in need can arrange to pick up items at our Westchester location.